EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 After copy paste the contracts in, do the followings in a new terminal under nightfall_4_pv:

 ```
-// Build the deployer image with the new artifactss
+// Build the deployer image with the new artifacts
 docker compose --profile development build deployer

 // One-off shell in the fresh image